Looking to learn more about the new Common Rule? Visit our Common Rule and Other Changes page for all our updates

 We typically conduct routine (not-for-cause) post-approval reviews, but the IRB sometimes directs us to review a study.
 Reviews may be comprehensive or may target specific study components.
 If your study is selected for a onsite visit, we will give you complete details about the review before we arrive.

-We also welcome requests for educational onsite visits.
-Contact us at ORP-QM@psu.edu.
+We also conduct educational onsite visits, which you can request at ORP-QM@psu.edu.

 Quality Management staff provide support for sponsor-investigators and potential sponsor-investigators, investigators who have developed an FDA-regulated drug or device study.
 We help researchers determine whether their study is FDA-regulated and whether their study requires an "investigational new drug" (IND) application or an "investigational device exemption" (IDE).
 We also help investigators with FDA compliance.

 Furthermore, a Quality Management Ancillary Review is mandatory prior to IRB approval for all sponsor-investigator IND and IDE studies.
 The purpose of the Ancillary Review is to educate sponsor-investigators about their additional responsibilities when holding an IND or IDE, if they are new to FDA regulations, and to asssess the suitability of the research team and site for conducting drug or device research.